Somerset police make multiple arrests following drug bust

 SOMERSET, Mass.
-(WPRI) — Two Massachusetts men were arrested this week following a months-long investigation into drug activity.
+(WPRI) — Two Massachusetts men were arrested this week following a weeks-long investigation into drug activity.

 The investigation began in late January after Somerset detectives saw what they believed to be a drug deal in a parking lot in the Slade’s Ferry Business District.